Table of content

 Having added a dog as a family member is one of the best experiences anyone can have!
 Likewise, this involves some extra responsibilities towards the dog and the community you and your dog live, too.

-Saying that, neighbors would not be ready having a dog in the neighborhood that is a source of problems for the community.
-As the owner, you are the main person in charge for taking care and accurately teaching your canine the way to behave and adapt into humans’ world.
+Saying that neighbors would not be ready having a dog in the neighborhood that is a source of problems for the community.
+As the owner, you are the main person in charge of taking care and accurately teaching your canine the way to behave and adapt into humans’ world.

 These responsibilities must be wisely and systematically organized and offered, giving the dog all the necessary care and leading in a simple fun and enjoying way.

-Do not ever forget that dogs really are man’s best friend, and we expect that 20 following advices for you as a dog owner will make your relationship with your dog, one of the best in your life.
+Do not ever forget that dogs are man’s best friend, and we expect that 18 following Rules of advice for you as a dog owner will make your relationship with your dog, one of the best in your life.
 You can learn how to establish dog boundaries and limitations, and read 10 First Time Dog Owner Mistakes to Avoid.

 Enhance your bond with your beloved animal by establishing roles, rules, and routines as follow: